Fibromyalgia is a very common condition that is marked by widespread pain with tenderness and other arthritic type conditions.

 Vitamin D And Magnesium

 Vitamin D can be found in sunlight as well as vitamin supplements.
-According to a study done by the Pain Medicine it took approximately 8 weeks for the Vitamin D supplements to really kick in and give any noticeable effect.
+According to a study done by Pain Medicine, it took approximately 8 weeks for the Vitamin D supplements to really kick in and give any noticeable effect.

 It certainly can’t hurt to add this supplement to your diet.
 Magnesium supplements may also help to reduce the painful effect of fibromyalgia.
 Check with your doctor or pharmacist for exact dosage recommendations.